l3af-project/eBPF-Package-Repository/traffic-mirroring/README.md

 cd /usr/src/linux
 make defconfig
 ```
-_# tc-root_ [https:github.com/l3af-project/eBPF-Package-Repository/tree/main/tc-root] : This is the root program that enables chaining of multiple eBPF programs on a single network interface.
+_# [tc-root](../tc_root)_ : This is the root program that enables chaining of multiple eBPF programs on a single network interface.
 Download, build, and execute the tc-root program on the interface you want to mirror prior to proceeding to the next steps.

 Installation